kolibrios-nextgen/kolibrios-nextgen/CODE_OF_CONDUCT.md

 - Posting or displaying sexually explicit material
 - Personal insults
 - Deliberate intimidation, stalking or following
-- Advocating for, or encouraging, any of the above behavior
+- Advocating for, or encouraging, any of the above behaviors
 - Sustained disruption of community events, including talks and presentations

 ## Reporting Guidelines